Fr Matthew Charlesworth, SJ

 When that love fills a heart, something else begins to change.
 People who once avoided each other begin to speak.
 Enemies begin to see one another as human beings.
 Peace often begins in small places, like a conversation beside a well.

 Our Holy Father, Pope Leo XIV, urges the world to move away from the logic of weapons and toward the difficult work of peace.
-The wars we see today in places like Gaza, Ukraine, and now Iran show how much the world still thirsts for peace.
+The wars we see today show how deeply our world thirsts for peace.

-They warn that when leaders hold too tightly to power, peace is put at risk.
-When power is protected at all costs, fear and division follow.
-But when leaders use their authority to serve people, the way opens for justice and reconciliation.
+When leaders cling too tightly to power, fear and division grow.
+But when authority is used to serve people, the path opens for justice and reconciliation.

-And Jesus reminds us that true worship is rooted in truth.
-In a world where lies and fake news spread quickly through media and social networks, they can stir fear, anger, and hatred.
-Those fears can help drive the wars we see around us today.
+Jesus reminds us that true worship is rooted in truth.
+Lies and false stories can stir fear and hatred, and those fears often help drive the conflicts we see today.

 Jesus himself shows us a different kind of leadership.
 He does not cling to status or power.
 He sits beside the well and speaks with someone others had rejected.